cytora/goroutines-channels-talks/README.md

-# Goroutines & Channels talks
+# Cytora Golang Academy
-This is the repo for the Goroutines & Channels talks.
+This is the repo for the Goroutines & Channels talks for the Cytora Golang Academy.

 ## Local run